 Tesco allegedly overstated their incomes by nearly 25 per cent and there have been some questions revolving around Groupon’s IPO.

+These are but a few of the scandals to have happened last year.
 Unfortunately, the number of fraud cases in the UK has rocketed by 25 per cent, according to KPMG.
 And rogue traders and fake investment opportunities top the list, with payroll fraud increasing from £1.2m in 2013 to £6.3m in 2014.
 Read more about finance scandals:

 Share this story